Estimated reading time: 12 minutes

 Thanks for sending me your email, and I’d be glad to run through the process of a primary budget with you.

-If you want to create a budget even if you’re broke, it’s no different than anyone else’s budget.
+If you want to create a budget even if you’re broke, it’s no different than anyone else’s.

-I chose the Canadian Budget Binder Basic Budget for you not ever using a budget before.
+I chose the Canadian Budget Binder Basic Budget since you haven’t used one before.

 You can find this version on my Free Budget Binder Printables page.